The Home

 (There is no prosperity without discipline)

 An observation I’ll make is that I see many basement and backyard pubs online and they are just loaded with stuff, ceiling to floor.
+(Some think the Irish Pub look is to fill every square inch with something.)
 While I too have a lot, I believe there is a certain “feng-shui” to a pub.
 Too much makes it tacky looking, and the lack of design balance emanates a “trying too hard” impression.
 I try to be very cognizant not to cross that line.
 My closet is filled with items that I like but I know I just can’t put out (which I’ll eventually sell-off).
 Being aware of that line is worthy advice to pass on to you.
 The Duke of York pub in Belfast is a good example of how to have a lot up but done in a way where it’s just amazing to take in.
-It’s almost a mecca for Guinness aficionados.
+It’s a known mecca for Guinness aficionados.
 The trick is that the Duke of York has vintage, original material.
 That’s really the key – search out and put up the good stuff.
 Don’t litter your walls with everything and anything.

 I do however recognize budget does matter when fitting out a pub.
 It’s certainly possible to create a pub that makes you happy with mass-produced items in it. (as Thoreau would tell you: “That man is richest whose pleasures are the cheapest.”)
 I’ll suggest however that before you just start buying things, spend some time getting to know all the creative possibilities out there.
 Poke through this site, hopefully, it will give you some direction and help you avoid making some rookie mistakes.
 Visit pubs or visit pub websites to see what’s inside Irish pubs across the world.
 The best Irish pub around today that I know of is May Kelly’s Cottage in North Conway, NH.
 Have a visit there if you’re local or check out their website: May Kelly’s Cottage – North Conway, NH Irish Restaurant (maykellys.com).
 It stands apart from all others in being close to authentic and just a fun place to go (they even have an Irish traditional music seisiún there on Sundays).
 The Fields in San Diego is another decent one that I can think of (design-wise, not necessarily for the feel & craic).
 It’s one of those pubs where they hired an Irish pub company to design and bring over materials from Ireland.
 You can even Google Street View a walkthrough inside it.
 The Field Irish Pub – Google Maps.
 A similar one is Conor O’Neill’s in Ann Arbor, MI.
 Conor O’Neill’s (conoroneills.com).
 Both are a wee bit sterile looking, but at least they put significant effort into making them look kind of authentic.
 I would have recommended my favorite pub in the US, the Brazenhead Irish Pub in Dublin, Ohio, but alas, that place is no more.
 I read it closed down a few years ago and it was turned into a fern bar.
 Honorable mentions go to the Brendan Behan Pub in Jamaica Plains (Boston), the Full Shilling Pub in NYC (another one moved from Ireland), and the Swift Hibernian Lounge, also in the city.
 Definitely check out the tab above called “Cool Home Pubs” and see how others have built out their home Irish pubs.
 If you have a pub shed, pay particular attention to the information on a company called “My Little Pub.”
 They have one of the best design styles to follow.